 Our DSG ZooScan project was featured in UDaily, WDDE radio, The Coast Press, and The News Journal (with Adam on the front page!).

-We participated in a symposium on Polar Night biology at the Arctic Change 2014 meeting in Canada.
-More details on our and other presentations can be found on the Mare Incognitum website.
-We are headed back into the Polar Night soon...more details and interesting science to come!
+Jon participated in a symposium on Polar Night biology at the Arctic Change 2014 meeting in Canada.
+More details on this and other presentations can be found on the Mare Incognitum website.

 Our DSG ZooScan project was featured in the Environmental Monitor.